 Transfer on Death Deed

-Illinois has joined several other states in allowing a homeowner to avoid the probate process as it relates to their residence.
-A new option has been created under the Illinois Residential Real Property Transfer on Death Instrument Act (the “Act”).
-It is known as the Transfer on Death Instrument.
+Illinois has had a option to homeowners to avoid the probate process as it relates to their residence.
+This option was created under the Illinois Residential Real Property Transfer on Death Instrument (“TODI”) Act and known as the Transfer on Death Instrument.
 Prior to January 1, 2002, this was limited to residential property only.

-There are specialized requirements which must be met in order for the Transfer on Death Instrument to be effective:
+There are, however, specialized requirements which must be met in order for the Transfer on Death Instrument to be effective:

 - It must contain all the elements and formalities of a properly recordable deed;